 - Make sure the car is moving without triggering a fault either on the Smartrise SRU or the drive.
-If the SRU board displays a "Drive Fault" on the SRU, look at the drive to see what the fault is.
-The most common fault is "Encoder Flt". - Go to "Troubleshooting Drive Fault / Encoder Flt" for corrective actions.
+If the SRU board displays a "Drive Fault" on the SRU, look at the drive to see what the fault is. - Go to "Troubleshooting PG Encoder Rotation Direction" for corrective actions.

-- □ Make sure the car is moving in the same direction as the control switch on the Run Bug. - Go to "Troubleshooting Wrong Direction" for corrective actions.
+- Make sure the car is moving in the same direction as the control switch on the Run Bug. - Go to "Troubleshooting Wrong Direction" for corrective actions.